-Assisted Living Community or the Assisted Living Facility (ALF), are used by millions of senior citizens all over the United States, focusing mainly on senior living, assisted living, nursing and memory care.
+Assisted Living Community or the Assisted Living Facility (ALF), are used by millions of senior citizens all over the United States, focusing mainly on senior living, assisted living, independent living, nursing and memory care.
 Assisted living community centers are committed to serving every senior with the respect and dignity they deserve while providing comfort and fulfillment.
 Some senior care services are outsourced to facilitate inpatient and outpatient services, medication management, physical therapy, occupational therapy and speech therapy.

 Unfortunately, the ALF or the senior care centers also have to deal with accounts receivable and unpaid bills that are often hard to collect.
 Usually, the senior citizens are responsible to make their own payment, in other cases their children, a cosigner or other relatives are responsible.
 If they fall behind on payment obligations regardless of the reason, they are contractually responsible for making the promised payment, and an Assisted Living Facility has every right to attempt to recover that money.
 Accounts that are over 60-90 days past due are often forwarded to a professional debt collection agency.

-|Looking for a collection agency for Assisted Living Centers: Contact us|
+Looking for a collection agency for Assisted Living Centers: Contact us

 A collection agency serving the senior care centers should have in-depth knowledge of current state and federal collection laws and HIPAA privacy regulations.
 An experienced debtor collector of a collection agency understands the delicate nature of both parties (the Assisted Community Living facility and the Senior).
 Therefore the recovery is achieved using an amicable and diplomatic approach.